mark-borg/CheckProductLabel/README.md

 # CheckProductLabel

-Using machine vision algorithms to check the position and quality of product labels
+Using machine vision algorithms to check the position and quality of product labels.

+If this code is used in any way, please credit the author.